MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 1. Create three versions of your thumbnail: a "large" one, a "medium" one, and a "small" one.
 The sizes for each are:

     Large = 1024 x 512 px
     Medium = 512 x 256 px
     Small = 256 x 128 px

     Having three versions of your thumbnail means that each device running Mesh can choose the best size for its user interface.

 1. Give your thumbnails the same names as the provisional thumbnails:

     thumbnail_large.png
     thumbnail_medium.png
     thumbnail_small.png

-    (This means that your thumbnails will replace the provisional ones in your chosen thumbnails folder.)
+    (Your custom thumbnails will replace the provisional ones in your chosen thumbnails folder.)

 1. Once you're ready to publish your environment, select **Build & Publish**.
 The thumbnails will be uploaded together with your environment.